NihalSidhu/Data-with-Danny-SQL-Challenge/Pizza Runner/README.md

 - Solution
   - [Data Scrubbing](#data-scrubbing)
   - [Pizza Metrics](#pizza-metrics)
-  - B. Runner and Customer Experience ~ in progress
+  - Runner and Customer Experience ~ in progress
-  - C. Ingredient Optimisation ~ in progress
+  - Ingredient Optimisation ~ in progress
-  - D. Pricing and Ratings ~ in progress
+  - Pricing and Ratings ~ in progress

 ## The Problem at Hand